theochem/chemtools/doc/sci_doc_global_quadratic.rst

 These are implemented in :class:`chemtools.tool.globaltool.QuadraticGlobalTool.chemical_potential` and :class:`chemtools.tool.globaltool.QuadraticGlobalTool.chemical_hardness`.

-Accordingly, given the quadratic energy model, chemical softness and hyper-softness equal:
+Accordingly, within the quadratic energy model, the chemical softness and hyper-softnesses are given by the expressions,

  .. math::